2800xiaoyu/assignment2/README.md

-# assignment2
+# Assignment2
-This distribution contains data (initial raster and output data), source code, a document with testing explanation and other issues, a LICENCE and a README.
+This distribution contains data (initial raster and output data), source code, a document with testing explanation and other issues, a LICENCE and a README with software introduction.

 # Introduction
 The software uses three raster data in UK as input to calculate and show a suitable location of a rock aggregate factory.
 The value in each raster is a two-dimensional array which has a range of [0, 255].
 The raster data represents geology, transport and population respectively and the higher the value of a factor is, the more suitable the location is for the factory.